luke-l7/RPI-UART-Demo/README.md

 ### Step one - Activating the serial communication

 1. Open up your PI terminal.
-2. Enter the command *sudo raspi-config*
+2. Enter the command *sudo raspi-config*.
 3. Use your arrow keys to navigate to *Advanced options*, and press enter.
 4. Navigate to the *Serial* option.